 Our Audit Committee was established in accordance with Section 3(a)(58)(A) of the Exchange Act of 1934, as amended (the "Exchange Act").
-Blair M. Fonda is a member of the Audit Committee and serves as its Chairman and Kenneth Ehrman also serves a member of the Audit Committee.
+Blair M. Fonda is a member of the Audit Committee and serves as its Chairman.
+Alfred J. (Fred) Mulder and Kenneth Ehrman are members of the Audit Committee.
 Messrs.
-Fonda and Ehrman are "independent" within the meaning of Rule 10A-3 under the Exchange Act and the NASDAQ Stock Market Rules.
+Fonda, Ehrman and Mulder are "independent" within the meaning of Rule 10A-3 under the Exchange Act and the NASDAQ Stock Market Rules.
 Our Board has determined Mr. Fonda is an "audit committee financial expert", as such term is defined in Item 407(d)(5) of Regulation S-K.